jpco/tinsh/README.md

     - `color`: colors the following commands
  - Variables: Both regular and environment variables are referenced in parentheses, like `(home)` expands to `/home/<username>`.
 To write something in parentheses not to be parsed, `\(home)` works.
 Unmatched parens are not problematic and do not need to be escaped.
  - Aliases: any command word (a word which is the first argument of a job) which matches an alias will be expanded.
+ - Redirection:
+    - output redirection is given by `-[fd|&]>[fd|+]`
+         - the left area indicates the source fd, while the right one indicates the destination. a `&` in the left spot indicates moving both stdout and stderr.
+If the left part is absent, defaults to stdout.
+         - the right area indicates the destination fd in the case of a redirect (like sending stderr to stdout, `-2>1`); otherwise, it outputs to a file given in the next word, appending if `+` is present, overwriting otherwise.
+    - Input redirection is given by `<[<]-`

 ### Done
  - Aliasing